cloudflare/cloudflare-docs/content/magic-network-monitoring/routers/supported-routers.md

 {{<Aside type="note" header="Note:">}}

-These lists are not exhaustive, and we encourage you to check your router’s specification sheet to confirm your router is capable of exporting NetFlow or sFlow.
+These lists are not exhaustive, and we encourage you to check your router's specification sheet to confirm your router is capable of exporting NetFlow or sFlow.

 {{</Aside>}}